siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 - Integer winding is forced by toroidal topology.
 - Tension and inertia are derived from electromagnetic energy and momentum.
-- Discrete spectra follow from periodicity alone.
+- Discrete spectra follow from periodicity and self-confinement.
-- String-theoretic structure emerges as an effective description of electromagnetic topology.
+- String-theoretic structure emerges as an effective description of electromagnetic topology stabilized by emergent refraction.

 ---